cs0320-s24/server-mlau17-elhong/README.md

 3.)
 After 3232, add "/broadband?state=*&county=*"
 4.)
 Replace the * with the name of the state and county you want to look for 5.)
 Wait and the response should be out soon!

+For CSV API:
+1.)
+Click the run button
+2.)
+Click on the link that is displayed
+3.)
+After 3232, to load a csv add "/loadcsv?filepath=[insert your absolute filepath here]&header=[insert Yes or No]" 4.)
+To view your csv, delete the past input and write "viewcsv" 5.)
+To search for a word in your csv, delete the past input and write "searchcsv?searchword=[insert your searchword]"